st155213/Free-YouTube-MP3-Downloader-Python/README.md

 Usually it is already installed with Python V 3.4 or higher.
 __If not__:
   Get the code (https://bootstrap.pypa.io/get-pip.py) and save it as get-pip.py.
-  Open a cmd in the same dir as get-pip.py and execute python get-pip.py.
+  Open a cmd in the same dir as get-pip.py and execute: python get-pip.py
   Test: Excecute pip --version
 # Step 3: Download and Execute Python_Youtube_MP3_Downloader_Win.pyw
 __Run the Python_Youtube_MP3_Downloader_Win.pyw__ file.